 Insider tip: Get free admission for partnering museums through Pierce County Library; just ask!

 Tour the domed 1928 building in Olympia that’s at the heart of Washington’s government, learn about the state’s legislative system, and visit the Public Galleries.
 Hour-long tours depart daily.

 Take a 45-minute guided tour of Olympia’s oldest residence, built in 1860, and find out how one family of that era lived, worked and played.
 This is one for families with older kids.
 Check the events calendar for the current schedule.

 Olympic Flight Museum, Olympia

 Take your plane-obsessed child to the Olympia Regional Airport to view several beautifully designed vintage warplanes, such as the shark-snouted Hawker “Hunter,” and a large collection of model aircraft, too.
-The museum is open Wednesday–Sunday all year, and on Mondays and Tuesdays during certain times of the year.
-Full details are available online.
+The museum is open Tuesday–Sunday.